 The Board firmly supports having an independent Director in a Board leadership position at all times.
-As such, Interpublic's Corporate Governance Guidelines provides that, if the roles of Chair and CEO are combined, the Board will designate a presiding director from among the independent directors.
+As such, Interpublic's Corporate Governance Guidelines provides that, if the roles of Chair and CEO are combined, or if the Chair is not independent, the Board will designate a presiding director from among the independent directors.
 The duties of the presiding independent director and the non-executive chair include, but are not limited to, the following functions: